US probes Tesla Autopilot, steering wheels that can come off - KESQ

 NHTSA is investigating how the Autopilot system detects and responds to emergency vehicles parked on highways.
 At least 14 Teslas have crashed into emergency vehicles nationwide while using the system.

 Automated driving systems aren’t always involved in the crashes that NHTSA sends investigators to.
-For instance, the Ohio State Highway Patrol determined that a Tesla that hit one of its patrol cars in November was “not being operated in any type of autonomous mode” at the time of the crash.
+For instance, the Ohio State Highway Patrol determined that a Tesla that hit one of its patrol cars in November was not operating on “any type of autonomous mode.”

 Authorities said the California firetruck had its lights on and was parked diagonally on a highway to protect responders to an earlier accident that did not result in injuries.